ZhuRuncong/Split30/Solution.md

 $$7.72 > 2.67$$

-Thus, the solution to the split-30 dilemma is evolutionarily stable.
+Thus, the solution to the split-30 dilemma is evolutionarily stable and no alternative strategy will replace it in the long run.